 With any bite, always watch for signs of infection (see page 13).
-A lot of bacteria live in mouths and on teeth.
-So, any break in the skin caused by teeth can get infected easily.
+A lot of bacteria live in mouths, so any break in the skin caused by teeth can get infected easily.
 This is especially true for cat bites and fight-bites (cuts over the knuckles caused by punching a person in the mouth).
 Dog, rat, and human bites can cause infection, too.